LukasHuth/TeacherList/README.md

 *ByRoom* and *ByName*.
 Default value is ByName.
 - **show_classes**: Decides whether the classes of a course should be shown in the table.
 Default value is true, meaning they are shown.
+- **show_start_time**: Decides whether the start of the next course should be shown.
+Default value is true, meaning the start time is shown.

 ### Example usage